JupiterOne/integration-template/README.md

 functions called steps, each of which ingests a collection of resources and relationships.
-The goal is to limit each step to as few resource types as possible so that should the ingestion of one type of data fail, it does not necessarily prevent the ingestion oåf other, unrelated data.
+The goal is to limit each step to as few resource types as possible so that should the ingestion of one type of data fail, it does not necessarily prevent the ingestion of other, unrelated data.
 That should be enough information to allow you to get started coding!

 See the